Medicaid Planning FAQ

 No. Medicaid Planning can be done even after someone has already entered a nursing home.

-Under Medicaid is it alright to transfer $16,000 to each family member every year?
+Under Medicaid, is it okay to transfer $19,000 to each family member each year?
 My accountant says the IRS allows it.

 No, it’s not okay.
-The $16,000+ per year gifting limit is part of the federal gift tax law, not the Medicaid law.
-Medicaid does not permit gifts and/or any transfers within the 5-year look-back period without them being subject to a penalty.
-On the other hand, if a gift(s) exceeds $16,000 per person, per year, this does not generally trigger any payment whatsoever of gift tax.
+The $19,000+ per-year gifting limit is part of federal gift tax law, not Medicaid law.
+Medicaid does not permit gifts or transfers made within the 5-year look-back period without incurring a penalty.
+On the other hand, if a gift(s) exceeds $19,000 per person per year, it generally does not trigger any gift tax payment.

-It simply means that a gift tax return may have to be filed.
-In January 2022, a person can gift $12.06 million dollars (indexed for inflation) during his or her lifetime or on death in addition to the $16,000 per person per year without paying any federal estate or gift tax.
-This all comes crashing down in 2026.
+It simply means that a gift tax return may be required.
+In January 2026, a person can gift nearly $14 million dollars (indexed for inflation) during his or her lifetime or on death, in addition to the $16,000 per person per year, without paying any federal estate or gift tax.

-Does the person receiving the gift for Medicaid Planning purposes have to pay income taxes on the gift?
+Does the person receiving the gift for Medicaid Planning purposes have to pay income tax on it?

 Are there any income tax issues to be considered in Medicaid Planning?

 Yes.
 If a person withdraws money from an IRA, it is taxable income.
-If a person liquidates certain Bonds, it is taxable income.
-If a person liquidates H Bonds, which have been converted from E or EE Bonds, it generates taxable income.
+If a person liquidates certain Bonds, the proceeds are taxable income.
+If a person liquidates H Bonds converted from E or EE Bonds, the liquidation generates taxable income.
 If a person withdraws money from an annuity, a portion of the withdrawal is taxable income.
 If a person assigns an annuity, it triggers immediate income tax on the deferred income.
-These are a few of the many examples of events that trigger income tax.
-Carryover basis, step up in basis and tax on the sale of a home are some of the others.
+These are a few examples of the many events that trigger income tax.
+Carryover basis, step-up in basis, and tax on the sale of a home are among others.
 Good Medicaid Planning incorporates good tax planning.

 Can trusts be used for Medicaid asset transfer purposes?